 - pinch of cayenne

-- First cook your pasta al dente, according to the package, drain and put in fridge
+- First cook your pasta al dente, according to the package, drain and put in fridge to chill.

-- Move to dressing recipe
+- Move to homemade dressing recipe below.

 Mayo Dressing for Pasta Salad

-ADDITIONAL SEASONINGS : Looking for some color?
-Try old bay seasonings or even a splash of paprika on this salad
+- ADDITIONAL SEASONINGS : Looking for some color?
+Try old bay seasonings or even a splash of paprika on this salad.

 Nutrition Information:Yield: 20 Serving Size: 1/2